Directed by Michael Gershman

 - Spike offers a sympathetic ear when Buffy is blaming herself for Dawn running away, pre-empting his role as Buffy's confidant at the beginning of Season 6.

-- Dawn steals for the first time; her kleptomania becomes a serious problem in Season 6.
+- Dawn steals for the first time; her acting out through kleptomania becomes a serious problem in Season 6.

 - Buffy telling Dawn that they share the same blood.
 This becomes important in the Season Finale.

 - The troll hammer is also used in the season finale, hence the reminder to the audience that it's there.

 - Flashback Cut: Dawn starts remembering all the odd events with mental patients, Crazy Homeless People, and giant snake-demons while Spike is reading out what kind of people/creatures can detect the Key.

 - Flash Step: Dawn turns her head away from Glory (who's standing across the room) then jumps as Glory is suddenly in front of her.

 - Flipping the Table: Spike does this with the stone lid of his sarcophagus while arguing with Buffy.

 - Friendly Tickle Torture: Xander playfully tickles Dawn's stomach when trying to act "normal" around her.